Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Discussion and Conclusion

 \subsection{Heterogeneous Agents}

-Many applications of dynamic matching markets comprise \emph{heterogenous} agents differing in their market behavior, for instance with respect to their urgency to be matched or with respect to their capability to form matches with other agents.
+Many applications of dynamic matching markets comprise \emph{heterogenous} agents differing in their market behavior, for instance with respect to their urgency to be matched or with respect to their capability to form matches with other agent types.
 In this section, we give a brief overview of how to extend our results to markets with heterogeneous agents.

-First, it is possible to extend our results to a setting with heterogeneous agents regarding their urgency to be matched, that is, agents differing with respect to their maximum sojourn times.
-As long as all agents \emph{individually} satisfy the conditions on the maximum sojourn time in our results, they still work.
-To be more explicit, consider the following scenario.
+First, it is possible to extend our results to a setting with heterogeneous agents regarding their urgency to be matched, that is, agents differing with respect to their maximum \dtimenamepl.
+A first extension is to consider a setting where agents have different guaranteed \dtimenamepl.
+This allows us to directly extend our results: As long as all agents \emph{individually} satisfy the conditions on the maximum \dtimename, our results still apply.
+To be more explicit, consider, for example, the following scenario.
 There are two types of agents arriving to the market at random.
-The first type consists of \emph{urgent} agents, which have a maximum sojourn time of $1$.
-The second type of agents consists of \emph{patient} agents having a maximal sojourn time of $C>1$.
-Assume that urgent agents arrive at the market at Poisson rate $m_1$, whereas patient agents independently from urgent agents arrive at Poisson rate $m_2$.
-Denote $m=m_1+m_2$ and assume that the probability that two agents are compatible is $p=\frac{d}{m}$, where $d$ is a constant.
-Then, the consequence of \Cref{thm:greedy_loss_upper_bound} still holds when $m$ tends to infinity.
-Indeed, the sum of two Poisson processes is again a Poisson process, with the sum of the previous rate functions as a new rate function.
-Hence, the model with urgent and patient agents has the same distribution as the original model with incoming rate $m=m_1+m_2$, where the maximal sojourn time of an agent is $1$ with probability $\frac{m_1}{m_1 + m_2}$ and $C$ with probability $\frac{m_2}{m_1 + m_2}$.
+The first type consists of \emph{urgent} agents, which only have a guaranteed maximum \dtimename of $\eps < 1$.
+The second type of agents consists of \emph{persistent} agents having a guaranteed maximum \dtimename of $1$.
+We can model this with an urgency rate $q\in [0,1]$.
+Agents still arrive with Poisson rate $m$ and any two agents are compatible with probability $p=\frac{d}{m}$, where $d$ is a \dparaname.
+Additionally, upon their arrival, an agent is urgent with probability $q$ and persistent with probability $1-q$.
+This probability is independent of other random events such as the arrival of an agent or the compatibility of an agent.
+Hence, urgent agents arrive at the market at Poisson rate $m_1 = qm$, whereas persistent agents independently from urgent agents arrive at Poisson rate $m_2 = (1-q)m$.
+As the \dtimename of every agent guarantees a maximum sojourn of $\epsilon$, \Cref{thm:epslowerbound} still holds and yields

+However, knowledge of the nature of the agents, i.e., their division into urgent and persistent agents allows us to derive a better loss bound.
+In fact, we can extract a loss probability conditioned on a sojourn guarantee from the proof of \Cref{thm:greedy_loss_upper_bound}.

+\begin{lemma} Let $\eps >0$ and let $\ag_i$ be an agent with \dtimename $\sou_i$ arriving at time $t$.
+Then, under $\gdy$, it holds for large enough $m$ that